 The Episcopal Church of the Epiphany may from time to time elect to pay persons for services provided to the Church on a regular basis.
 All paid employees work for the Clergy with advice of the Vestry.

 A. PAID POSITIONS - The Vestry, with the advice and consent of the Clergy, will designate certain jobs within the Church as those being filled by paid employees.
 These positions will be reviewed annually at the first meeting following the election of a new Vestry.
 As a part of this process each job will be designated as a contract service job or as a regular employee.

 B. SELECTION – The Clergy with advice of the Vestry will be responsible for selecting qualified persons to fill the paid positions.
 All paid positions are for one-year terms and may be extended from year to year by vote of the Vestry and with the approval of the Clergy.

 C. COMPENSATION – The compensation for these employees will be established by the Vestry of the Episcopal Church of the Epiphany.
 The level of compensation will be decided during the development of the annual Church budget and included therein for the next calendar year.
 Social Security will be withheld from all regular employees’ salaries in accordance with Federal/State law.

-D. TERMINATION – All paid employees serve at the pleasure of the Clergy and with the advice and consent of the Vestry.
+D. TERMINATION – All paid employees serve at the pleasure of the Clergy and with the advice a of the Vestry.
 Terminations, regardless of reason, will only be executed after two weeks’ notice has been given.
 The termination of paid employee status does not eliminate the eligibility of the person to continue in the same capacity as an unpaid employee, subject to the rules contained herein for selection and appointment.